Skip to contents

 Details

-• Token endpoint authentication methods: supports client_secret_basic (header), client_secret_post (body), public clients using none (with PKCE), as well as JWT-based methods private_key_jwt and client_secret_jwt per RFC 7523.
+• Token endpoint authentication methods: supports client_secret_basic (header), client_secret_post (body), public clients using none (mapped to token_auth_style = "public" when PKCE is enabled), as well as JWT-based methods private_key_jwt and client_secret_jwt per RFC 7523.
+Discovery also preserves RFC 8705 mTLS metadata (mtls_endpoint_aliases and tls_client_certificate_bound_access_tokens) and supports explicit tls_client_auth / self_signed_tls_client_auth selection.

 Important: discovery metadata lists methods supported across the provider, not per-client provisioning.
 This helper does not automatically select JWT-based methods just because they are advertised.
-By default it prefers client_secret_basic (header) when available, otherwise client_secret_post (body), and only uses public none for PKCE clients.
+By default it prefers client_secret_basic (header) when available, otherwise client_secret_post (body), and maps public none to token_auth_style = "public" only for PKCE clients.
 If a provider advertises only JWT methods, you must explicitly set token_auth_style and configure the corresponding credentials on your OAuthClient (a private key for private_key_jwt, or a sufficiently strong client_secret for client_secret_jwt).

-• Host policy: by default, discovered endpoints must be absolute URLs whose host matches the issuer host exactly.
+• Host policy: by default, discovered standard endpoints must be absolute URLs whose host matches the issuer host exactly.
 Subdomains are NOT implicitly allowed.
 If you want to allow subdomains, add a leading-dot or glob in options(shinyOAuth.allowed_hosts), e.g., .example.com or *.example.com.
 If a global whitelist is supplied via options(shinyOAuth.allowed_hosts), discovery will restrict endpoints to that whitelist.
+RFC 8705 mtls_endpoint_aliases are validated separately: they may use a different host or port by default, but an explicit shinyOAuth.allowed_hosts whitelist still constrains them.
 Scheme policy (https/http for loopback) is delegated to is_ok_host(), so you may allow non-HTTPS hosts with options(shinyOAuth.allowed_non_https_hosts) (see ?is_ok_host).

 Examples